Homeschooler-s-Random-Server/csgo-market-price/readme.md

 # CS:GO Knife Price Prediction

+Currently in active development

+## Notes for development

+1. Do not commit or push directly to `master`, but create your own branch:
+  `git checkout -b your_branch`
+2. You can then later submit your changes by making a pull request to `master`.
+We can then peer review the changes.

+This is to prevent conflicts and make the workflow smoother.

 ## Variable
 - Knife Type (Navaja, Gut, Bayonet, Classic, etc)
 - StatTrak (Yes or Not)